airphel/Txt_to_Wav_Edge-TTS_version/README.md

 Script made from that of rany.

 Information message generator for HBLink server, FreeDMR, ...
-This program automatically generates a sound file in Wav format from a text entry in a .txt file.
+This program automatically generates a sound file in Wav format from a text entry in msg-wav.sh file.

 The program uses speech synthesis from Microsoft Edge's online text-to-speech service.
 Necessary installation prerequisites: